unifiedcommunitycooperative/Community-Coop/newpage.md

 ## How do cooperatives work?

-### Produces a good or service: The cooperative should provide on a consistent basis, a good or service.
+### The cooperative should provide on a consistent basis, a good or service.

 For example, the Somerville Yogurt Making Cooperative
 1. Is primarily self-funded: The cooperative should be funded primarily by the people who use the good or service.
 In this way, there is no distinction between consumers and producers leading to shared objectives.